 - Add Clam base/Clam juice mixture to the roux.
 (Adding it after the roux has cooked prevents roux balls from forming.)

 - Add the milk and cream, then the herbs.
 Heat until 185 degrees, blending constantly with a wire whisk.

 - Add blanched red potatoes and Clams.
 Simmer at 185 degrees for 2 to 3 minutes.
 Turn heat down and hold at 165-175 degrees.

-Book a reservation at one of our six locations to try Duke’s Award-Winning Clam Chowder for yourself, or try one of the other outstanding Chowder dishes created by my chefs and me.
+Book a reservation at one of our seven locations to try Duke’s Award-Winning Clam Chowder for yourself, or try one of the other outstanding chowder dishes created by my chefs and me.